by Natalia Sharashova, updated on

 =COUNTIF($A$2:$C$10,A2)>1

-Unlike the aforementioned COUNTIF, this one scans all 3 columns and counts how many times each value from the table appears in all columns.
+This COUNTIF scans all 3 columns and counts how many times each value appears in the whole range.
 If more than once, conditional formatting will highlight these duplicate cells in your Google Sheets table.

 Next up is the case when your table contains different records in each column.
 But the entire row in this table is considered as a single entry, a single piece of information: